vibbits/fork-repository/README.md

-# fork-repository
+# Forking
-This repository is made for teaching purposes.
+This repository is made for learning how to fork a repository.
+It's part of the VIB - BITS introduction to Git & GitHub course.